sciganec/subit-theory/papers/vertical-coherence-analysis.md

 Vertical coherence is the central dynamic principle of Structural Monism.
 It describes the instantaneous structural coupling between all 64 SUBIT states, linking high‑frequency archetypal configurations with low‑frequency material configurations through intermediate experiential and reflective foci.
 This mechanism transforms the SUBIT‑64 spectrum from a static combinatorial space into a unified ontological field.

 Vertical coherence explains how meaning emerges, how cognition operates, how AI performs structural prediction, and how material and symbolic processes remain interconnected.
-This document provides a comprehensive analysis of vertical coherence across ontological, mathematical, cognitive, and phenomenological dimensions.

 ---